User Interface

 B. Prepare UI

-In all apps, the user interface plays a critical role since it must be defined by the workflow of the design of the product.
+In all apps, the user interface (UI) plays a critical role since it must be defined by the workflow of the design of the product, also known as user experience (UX).
 The app should give the user a feeling of customizing the product usually from main features to details, without breaking any rule.
 Even if the user goes back to a previous step to adjust any parameter, the product should behave accordingly without destroying the progress made so far (if possible).
+Therefore the UI always is driven by the UX, so making an app user-friendly is always the first priority.

 In this case, we will prepare a simple UI consisting of 3 tabs: